AlexEatDonut/aed_hdtf_ui/README.md

 # General information

 AlexEatDonut's new rendition of an ui, made with HTML, CSS and JavaScript.
 Because of web browsers caring more about your User Experience, the audio of the video background is muted.
-You can unmute it by getting the tap on the volume, unmutting it, and tabbing out.
+You can unmute it by getting the tab on the volume, unmutting it, and tabbing out.

 # "How do i test it out ?"